Press ENTER to search or ESC to close window

 What does working on projects mean?

-We made an alebrije for Spanish, which is a kind of fantasy animal as seen in the Mexican movie Coco.
+‘For Spanish, we made an alebrije, which is a kind of fantasy animal as seen in the Mexican film Coco.’

 Watch the video of Campus students about their experiences here